Lovepreetin/LinearRegression_from_scratch/README.md

 The goal of this project is to deeply understand the mathematical foundations and optimization techniques behind machine learning models without relying on high-level libraries such as scikit-learn.

+## Dataset

+The model is trained on a housing dataset containing features such as:

+- number of bedrooms
+- number of bathrooms
+- square footage
+- location related attributes

+The goal is to predict house prices using linear regression.

 ## What This Project Demonstrates

 - Implementation of Linear Regression using only NumPy